-- Definition of Affiliate.
-The Act broadens the definition of affiliate to include any investment fund (whether it is a registered investment company or not) for which an institution or any affiliate thereof serves as an investment adviser.
-As a result, a hedge fund or private equity fund to which an institution or an affiliate of the institution serves as an investment adviser would be an affiliate of the institution. - 2.
-Covered Transactions.
-The Act also broadens the types of transactions covered by the affiliate transaction rules of Section 23A and 23B as follows: - An institution's purchase of assets from an affiliate subject to an agreement by the affiliate to repurchase would fall under the "loan or extension of credit" type of covered transaction, which also is subject to the collateral requirements.
-This likely would affect the types of assets used and the margin required in repurchase transactions between institutions and their affiliates. - The Act would clarify that an institution's acceptance of debt obligations issued by an affiliate, even if such obligations are not considered securities, as collateral for an extension of credit to a nonaffiliate would be a covered transaction. - A securities lending or borrowing transaction or a derivative transaction with an affiliate would be a covered transaction to the extent that the transaction causes the institution to have credit exposure to the affiliate.
-Such a covered transaction also would be subject to the collateral requirements.
-Importantly, the Act clearly eliminates the Federal Reserve's authority to make any distinction between a credit derivatives and other types of derivatives, such as interest rate swaps, because the statutory language itself specifically defines credit exposure arising from derivative transactions with affiliates as a type of covered transaction subject to the quantitative limits and collateral requirements of Section 23A.
+The Act also broadens the types of transactions covered by the affiliate transaction rules of Section 23A and 23B as follows:

+- An institution's purchase of assets from an affiliate subject to an agreement by the affiliate to repurchase will fall under the "loan or extension of credit" type of covered transaction, which is subject to the collateral requirements.
+This likely will affect the types of assets used and the margin required in repurchase transactions between institutions and their affiliates. - The Act clarifies that an institution's acceptance of debt obligations issued by an affiliate, even if such obligations are not considered securities, as collateral for an extension of credit to a nonaffiliate will be a covered transaction.

+• A securities lending or borrowing transaction or a derivative transaction with an affiliate will be a covered transaction to the extent that the transaction causes the institution to have credit exposure to the affiliate.
+Such a covered transaction also will be subject to the collateral requirements.
+Importantly, the Act clearly eliminates the Federal Reserve's authority to make any distinction between credit derivatives and other types of derivatives, such as interest rate swaps, because the statutory language itself specifically defines credit exposure arising from derivative transactions with affiliates as a type of covered transaction subject to the quantitative limits and collateral requirements of Section 23A.
 Of course, issues remain, such as how to quantify the credit exposure arising from a derivative transaction.
 Presumably, the Federal Reserve would need to issue regulations to resolve these issues.